theme-next/theme-next.org/source/docs/getting-started/index.md

 #categories: English
 #lang: en
 ---
-<p>[Hexo](https://hexo.io) is a fast and powerful static blog generating framework, it's based on [Node.js](https://nodejs.org).
+[Hexo](https://hexo.io) is a fast and powerful static blog generating framework, it's based on [Node.js](https://nodejs.org).
 By using Hexo you can write articles easily with Markdown, and besides the grammer of Markdown, you can also use [tag plugins](https://hexo.io/docs/tag-plugins.html) provided by Hexo to insert special formated content simply.
-In this page we assume you have installed Hexo and created a site with it.</p>
+In this page we assume you have installed Hexo and created a site with it.

 {% note info %}
 You can visit [Hexo Docs](https://hexo.io/docs/index.html) to see how to install Hexo.